nielssp/uncomment/README.md

 ## Usage

-Use docker to pull the latest development version of Uncomment for use with an SQLite database:
+Use docker to pull the latest stable version of Uncomment for use with an SQLite database:

 ```
 docker pull nielssp/uncomment:sqlite